rbroc/diversity_abm/README.md

-# Word association game played by artificial agents
+# ABM of word association game
-Code for agent-based simulations of a word association game.
+This repository contains the code to run agent-based simulations of a word association game, as reported in (INSERT PAPER CITATION). \n
+The repository includes:
+- animal_game
+    - ADD DESCRIPTION
+- notebooks
+    - ADD DESCRIPTION
+- other
+    - ADD DESCRIPTION